Day Trip to Gaisberg: Hiking in the Alps near Salzburg, Austria!

 • Hotel Krone 1512 — a small, recently renovated boutique hotel on a cobblestone pedestrian lane in the Old Town, a short walk from both Mirabellplatz and Mozart’s birthplace.
 Family-run with a notably warm welcome.
 Very Good on Booking.com with consistently strong reviews for personal service.

 • Small Luxury Hotel Goldgasse — a luxury boutique in an 800-year-old building in the pedestrian Old Town, close to Hohensalzburg Fortress and within walking distance of Mirabellplatz.
 Well placed for a post-hike evening stroll through the Old Town with dinner and a beer before bed.
-Confirmed on Booking.com and Hotels.com.
+A honeymoon or splurge-night pick — confirmed on Booking.com and Hotels.com.

 Gaisberg Day Trip FAQ